 Establish Objects in Your Memory Palace

-Once you know what your memory palace looks like, you’ll have to populate it with objects.
-What are some of the items and unique objects that your mind palace has?
+Once you know what your memory palace looks like, it’s time to populate it with objects.
+Start with making a list of some of the items and unique objects you will store in your mind palace.

 Mentally place these objects and remember to use items that are not related to each other to avoid confusion.
 For example, unrelated objects could be a desk, a frying pan, and a cat.

-Once you’ve memorized your mind palace, you’re ready to add information to it.
+Once you’ve memorized your mind palace, you’re ready to start adding information to it.

 Determine Your Route